HAL HF-73: HF-X programme

-In 1971, the IAF issued a revised ASR for an advanced deep penetration strike aircraft to replace its ageing fleet of English Electric Canberra and Hawker Hunter fighter bombers.
-As previous design proposals were turned down by the IAF, in 1972 HAL formed a joint venture with the MBB of Germany.
-The joint venture, called the Hindustan Fighter – Experimental (HF-X) programme, was tasked with designing and developing a new strike fighter for the IAF to fulfil its Deep Penetration Strike Aircraft (DPSA) requirement.
-The design of the new strike fighter to be built under the HF-X programme was finalized in 1973 and the aircraft was designated as Hindustan Fighter-73 or HF-73.
+In 1980, the IAF issued a revised ASR that sought an advanced Deep Penetration Strike Aircraft (DPSA) as a replacement for its ageing fleet of English Electric Canberra tactical bombers and Hawker Hunter fighter bombers.
+In response to the rejection of the previous design proposals by the IAF, HAL opted to form a joint venture with the West German aerospace company Messerschmitt-Bölkow-Blohm (MBB) in 1972.
+This partnership worked on what was commonly called the Hindustan Fighter – Experimental (HF-X) programme, which undertook the design and development of a new strike fighter for the IAF to fulfil its DPSA requirement.
+The design of the envisioned strike fighter for the HF-X programme was finalized in 1973; around this time, this aircraft was designated as Hindustan Fighter-73 or HF-73.

-The proposed HF-73 was a medium weight class strike fighter having a maximum take off weight of 38000 lb, powered by two Turbo-Union RB199 afterburning turbofan engines.
-The proposed joint venture HF-73 design had some similarities with the Panavia Tornado, in which the MBB was a developmental partner.
-The HF-73 had air-intakes similar to that of Tornado but the former was designed as a fixed wing aircraft.
+As proposed, the HF-73 was a medium weight class strike fighter that possessed a maximum take off weight of 38000 lb and was to be powered by a pair of Turbo-Union RB199 afterburning turbofan engines.
+The proposed joint venture HF-73 design bore several similarities with the Panavia Tornado, in which the MBB was a developmental partner.
+Specifically, the HF-73 featured air intakes that were similar to that of Tornado, but the former was designed as a fixed wing aircraft.
 The HF-73 prototypes were planned to be powered by SNECMA M45 afterburning turbofan engines while the production aircraft were to be powered by more powerful RB199 afterburning turbofan engines.
-The procurement of RB199 engine did not proceed for various reasons, and as a result the decision was made for the production aircraft to powered by the SNECMA engine, which had less thrust than what the design called for.
-HAL's inability to procure a suitable alternative to the planned RB199 engine, coupled with the IAF's reluctance to accept another underpowered fighter, eventually led to the termination of HF-X strike fighter programme along with the Super Marut programme sometime in the late-1970s.
+The procurement of RB199 engine did not proceed for various reasons, and as a result the decision was made for the production aircraft to powered by the SNECMA engine, which produced less thrust than what the design called for.
+HAL's inability to procure a suitable alternative to the planned RB199 engine, coupled with the IAF's reluctance to accept another underpowered fighter, eventually led to the termination of both the HF-X strike fighter programme along with the Super Marut programme sometime in the late 1970s.

-Later, the DPSA requirement of the IAF was fulfilled with the Anglo-French SEPECAT Jaguar attack aircraft purchased in 1979.
-The Jaguar, capable of carrying out nuclear strike, was an attractive option for India which tested its first nuclear device under the codename "Operation Smiling Buddha" in 1974.
+In the long run, the DPSA requirement of the IAF was fulfilled via the procurement of the Anglo-French SEPECAT Jaguar strike aircraft in 1979.
+The Jaguar, which was capable of carrying out nuclear strike missions, was an attractive option for India; the nation tested its first nuclear device under the codename "Operation Smiling Buddha" in 1974.